 I have struggled to find a decent Magento store on shared hosting and not facing downtime issues.
 Since Magento needs resources to perform optimally, shared hosting is far from ideal.

 Note: Do you think you could risk sensitive information, access to your customer’s information, and whole hacking thing?
-A shared Magento hosting that costs less than a Starbucks coffee would do more harm than good to your store.
+A shared Magento hosting that costs less would do more harm than good to your store.

 Unmanaged Vs Managed Magento Hosting?